 You can fill your entire day counting numbers.
 Count how many…

-- Pretzels you put in his snack bag
+- Pretzels you put in her snack bag

 - Chairs are in your home (make it a game!)